-- If you’re in an apartment, grow in pots – everywhere.
+- What if you’re in an apartment?
+Grow in pots – everywhere.

 - If you’d like to increase the amount of land on which you can garden, look around for empty neighborhood lots and see if they can be converted to community gardens.
 Ask neighbors if they have unwanted space you can use.

 - Be bold and garden on top of your grass – grass can take up a lot of precious food growing space!

 Here are a few more links for your consideration:

 - Learn how to grow enough to feed your family

-- Learn when to plant each type of veggie – planting at the right time is key!
+- Know when to plant each type of veggie – planting at the right time is key!